PennyLaneAI/catalyst/doc/dev/debugging.rst

 C Executable Generation
 =================

-Catalyst provides a way to generate a c binary file that calls the shared object of the given qjit-decorated function.
+Catalyst provides a way to generate a c executable that calls the shared object of the given qjit-decorated function.
-In ``debug.compiler_functions``, ``compile_cmain(fn: QJIT, *args) -> str, str`` takes a qjit- decorated function and arguments for that function.
+In ``catalyst.debug.compiler_functions``, ``compile_cmain(fn: QJIT, *args) -> str, str`` takes
+a qjit-decorated function and arguments for that function.
-It returns a string of LD_LIBRARY_PATH and the path to the output binary file.
+It returns a string of LD_LIBRARY_PATH and the path to the output executable file.

 ``run_cmain_executable(ld_env: str, binary_file: str) -> str`` is mainly used for testing.
-It takes a string of LD_LIBRARY_PATH and the path to the output binary file.
+It takes a string of LD_LIBRARY_PATH and the path to the output executable file.
 It returns a string the contains the console outputs introduced by `debug.print_memref`.

 The following example is a square function.